cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-1-knowledge-acquisition.md

 with the components in YAML format inside.
 The content of this zip file is compatible with a module in the `cognite-toolkit`.

-After inspecting the report and zip file, Alice is happy wiht the results.
+After inspecting the report and zip file, Alice is happy with the results.
 She then opens the `Export Data Model to CDF` and changes the `Dry Run` to `False`.
 She then clicks the `Save` button, and uploads the spreadsheet again.
 This time the data model will be uploaded to CDF.